harsha230/harsha230/README.md

 🌌 Exploring the infinite realms of AI, ML, and web development.
 Enthusiast of code, creativity, and coffee. ☕

-📚 Currently immersed in the world of MERN Stack, building the web of tomorrow.
+📚 Currently immersed in MERN Stack's world, building tomorrow's web.

 🔭 On a quest to discover new possibilities, one line of code at a time.